 The Ministry Studies Department program and concentrations are designed to equip students with the essential academic, interpersonal, and practical skills to serve in local churches and parachurch organizations.
-Each concentration combines extensive classroom instruction by ministryseasoned professors and supervised ministry <section-header><section-header><section-header><text><text><text> experiences (i.e., internships) with experienced ministry leaders in order to give students the necessary biblical and practical understanding of ministry in today's world.
+Each concentration combines extensive classroom instruction by ministry-seasoned professors and supervised ministry experiences (i.e., internships) with experienced ministry leaders in order to give students the necessary biblical and practical understanding of ministry in today's world.
 The program has multiple concentrations.